 What about Us

 There is a book in the bible called Song of Songs, which has a beautiful love story between a man and his wife.
 I encourage all couples to read through its pages and glean from it, asking God's Holy Spirit to bring out its rich meanings.
-And be careful of those who may take it out of contexts, trying to making it read in such a way it was meant not.
+But, be careful of those who may take it out of contexts, trying to making it read in such a way it was meant not.
 Always test what others may tell you (including what I say) like the those did from Berea, who searched out the scriptures to make sure what they were being told was true (Acts 17:10-11).
 And always interpret scripture with scripture relying on the Holy Spirit to teach you the truth.
 God help us to do the same.

 Below are a few passages from the Bible's Song of Songs chapters